SeanCraig/performance-management/2021-09-01-perf-mgmt-report.md

 - This is a special type of meta-monitoring
 - Principals will need to be held to account for ensuring Senior Devs do what is required, and so on

+How this all fits with the existing line management arrangements:

+- Staff will be asked to document their accomplishments through the week
+- Staff will discuss and reflect on these accomplishments with their line managers each week
+- Benefit to them: This record of continuing professional development will assist them in progressing their career. (e.g. by making it easier to prepare for promotion)
+- Benefit to them: ...
+Need more ways to sell this as a useful thing to the individual and the line manager.